Guy-Shaw/mcc/README.md

 Sometimes the goal is to just make sure C code builds clean using both gcc and clang.
 Or C++ code builds with g++ and clang++.

-But there are times when the goal is to write code in a subset C that is also a subset of legal C++.
+But there are times when the goal is to write code in a subset of C that is also a subset of legal C++.
 In that case, you want to run all 4 compilers.

 ### Typical use